hiiamboris/red-wiki/Differences between Red and Rebol.md

 _Summary_: Red's (and R3's) FUNCTION is like R2's FUNCT, they automatically collect /LOCAL words.

 R2:
-- FUNCTION is a 3-argument function constructor taking an ARGS block, a VARS (locals) block, and a BODY block.
+- FUNCTION is a 3-argument function constructor taking a SPEC block, a VARS (locals) block, and a BODY block.
+It is a mezzanine function.
 - FUNCT is a 2-argument function constructor taking a SPEC block, and a BODY block.
 SET-WORD!s in BODY are automatically (and deeply) collected as /LOCALs of the function.
+It is a mezzanine function.

 R3:
 - FUNCTION is 2-argument auto-localising.
+It is a mezzanine function.
 - FUNCT is an alias for FUNCTION.

 Red:
 - FUNCTION is 2-argument auto-localising.
+It is a native function.
 - FUNCT does not exist.